1060 Brands 3353 Models 24107 Galleries 15243 Typefaces 6273 Patents

 Created: 07-18-2024 at 06:53PM

-Last Edit: 07-19-2024 at 10:49AM
+Last Edit: 01-12-2026 at 08:33AM

 Description:

-This one belonged to an award-winning journalist who covered the Nebraska State Capital beat for decades.
-I have five of his machines and all are in excellent condition, so I think he was a bit of a collector by the limited use they appear to have received.
+This one belonged to an award-winning journalist who covered the Nebraska State Capitol beat for decades.
+I have five of his machines, and all are in excellent condition, so I think he was a bit of a collector by the limited use they appear to have received.
 A basic service along with a few parts from a beater, then a WD-40 + toothbrush 'polish' job.
 Post service typing test says she's going to eliminate the Underwood in the first round.

 Typeface Specimen: